ac3lab/ac3lab.github.io/_posts/result-prediction-series/2025-04-15-post-value-market_2_ing.md

 We will transform the odds into probabilities.
 To do this, we don't simply use the formula (1/odds), because the sum of the probabilities would exceed 1.
 This excess represents the bookmaker's margin, so we normalize the probabilities to correct it.

 <div  style="width: 80%; margin: 0 auto; text-align: center;">
-{% include figure.html path="assets/img/Posts_Images/2025-04-15-post-value-market-2/img3.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2025-04-15-post-value-market-2/img3.png" class="img-fluid rounded z-depth-1" %}
 </div>
 </div>

 Now let's take a look at the market value data:

 <div  style="width: 50%; margin: 0 auto; text-align: center;">
-{% include figure.html path="assets/img/Posts_Images/2025-04-15-post-value-market-2/img4.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2025-04-15-post-value-market-2/img4.png" class="img-fluid rounded z-depth-1" %}
 </div>

 <div style="text-align: justify">